Rayna Denitsova, PhD, PgDip, BACP, UKCP

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-Feel free to contact me to arrange an initial consultation session.
+Please feel free to get in touch and arrange an initial consultation.
+The initial consultation will allow us to discover how we feel working together and more about what has brought you to therapy.
 There is a fixed fee of £70 for the consultation.
-If after the consultation we decide to work together, an ongoing fee will be discussed and agreed between us.
+If after the consultation we decide to work together, an ongoing fee between £65 and £80 will be discussed and agreed between us.

 Limited number of reduced fee spaces are available for students and the unemployed.